-In this lesson, you will learn the meaning of audit; principal aspects of auditing, Benefits and Limitations of audit and what is investigation and how it is different from auditing.
+In this lesson, you will learn the meaning of audit; principle aspects of auditing, advantages and Limitations of audit and what is investigation and how is it different from auditing.

 I'm not suggesting there are any errors at all.
 I'm saying that without a proper audit, there's no way to be sure.